matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Kegan Dougal ([github](https://github.com/Kegsay))

+### Alternative Push Notification Transport

+Battery life for matrix-android-sdk apps (e.g. Riot/Android) on Fdroid is currently very bad as in the absence of GCM (Google Cloud Messaging), we have to poll the server for new notifications.
+This project would build or extend an existing push server to provide an alternative to GCM and APNS that matrix clients like Riot/Android can use to receive push notifications.
+An example server already exists from the community at https://github.com/slp/matrix-pushgw but nobody has yet written clients for it.
+This is related to the "Alternative Efficient Client-Server Transports and Encodings" project below, although that aims to replace the whole client-server API transport, whereas this would be optimised strictly for receiving push notifications.

+**Difficulty**: Medium

+**Knowledge pre-req**: Network protocols, Language for the platforms being targetted

+**Potential mentor**: Richard van der Hoff ([github](https://github.com/richvdh))

 ### Internationalising Matrix

 None of the Matrix clients (still!) are currently internationalised.
 This is a real shame, especially given that the core dev team is made up of many different nationalities (English, French, Norwegian, etc).
 This would be an easy but very useful project to go through implementing consistent internationalisation support across all of our reference clients and servers, working with the wider Matrix open source community to source translations as required.